illoelpablo/uScript-Simple-Salary/README.md

 # uScript-Simple-Salary
 uScript Plugin with a salary system.
-That is, just a salary system
+Thats it, just a salary system